RadekVyM/Tab-Bar-Switches-Interaction/README.md

 This project demonstrates how to create a **custom tab bar** and integrate it with the `SimpleShell` control from [SimpleToolkit](https://github.com/RadekVyM/SimpleToolkit).

 ## Original design

+Many thanks to [Ronas IT | UI/UX Team](https://dribbble.com/ronasit) for their beautiful original work.

 <p align="center">
     <a href="https://dribbble.com/shots/14028381-Tab-Bar-Switches-Interaction">